-The Virginia Retirement System (VRS) Teacher Employee Retirement Plan is a multipleemployer cost sharing plan.
+The Virginia Retirement System (VRS) Teacher Employee Retirement Plan is a multiple-employer cost sharing plan.
 The VRS Nonprofessional Plan is a multi-employer, agent plan.
 For purposes of measuring the net pension liability, deferred outflows of resources and deferred inflows of resources related to pensions, and pension expense, information about the fiduciary net position of NHREC's Professional and Nonprofessional Retirement Plans and the additions to/deductions from NHREC's Professional and Nonprofessional net fiduciary positions have been determined on the same basis as they were reported by the Virginia Retirement System (VRS).
-For this purpose, benefit payments (including refunds of employee contribution) are recognized when due and payable in accordance with the benefit terms.
+In addition, benefit payments (including refunds of employee contribution) are recognized when due and payable in accordance with the benefit terms.
 Investments are reported at fair value.

-All full-time, salaried permanent professional employees are automatically covered by the VRS Teacher Retirement Plan upon employment.
-This Plan is administered by the Virginia Retirement System (the System) along with Plans for other employer groups in the Commonwealth of Virginia.
+All full-time, salaried permanent (professional) employees of public school divisions are automatically covered by the VRS Teacher Retirement Plan upon employment.
+All full-time, salaried permanent nonprofessional employees are automatically covered by a separate VRA retirement plan.
+These Plans are administered by the Virginia Retirement System (the System) along with Plans for other employer groups in the Commonwealth of Virginia.
 Members earn one month of service credit for each month they are employed and for which they and their employer pay contributions to VRS.
 Members are eligible to purchase prior service, based on specific criteria as defined in the Code of Virginia, as amended.
 Eligible prior service that may be purchased includes prior public service, active military service, certain periods of leave, and previously refunded service.

-The System administers three different benefit structures for covered employees - Plan 1, Plan 2, and Hybrid.
+The System administers three different benefit structures for both professional and nonprofessional covered employees - Plan 1, Plan 2, and Hybrid.
 Each of these benefit structures has different eligibility criteria.
 The specific information for each plan and the eligibility for covered groups within each plan are defined below: